duong-nguyen-fi/table-discord-bot/README.md

 - Create **bestämp** form of the word
 - Create a short example usage of the word in a sentence

-It use Elevenlabs API to:
+It use gTTS to:
-- Create a pronuncation of the word in Swedish
+- Create a pronuncation of the word and the example sentence in Swedish
 - Save the audio before sending to Discord
 ## Features
 - Parses Markdown tables from user messages